logicframe/Sonus/README.md

 Sonus can download tracks to a local cache in the background.
 The mode can be changed in the application settings:

-- **Потоковая** — downloads tracks in queue order, from the first item to the last.
+- **Streaming** - downloads tracks in queue order, from the first item to the last.
-- **Умная** — downloads the selected track first, then continues through the queue in order.
+- **Smart** - downloads the selected track first, then continues through the queue in order.
-- **Смешанная** — downloads the selected track first, then two previous and two next tracks, then continues through the queue in order.
+- **Mixed** - downloads the selected track first, then two previous and two next tracks, then continues through the queue in order.

 Background downloads are sequential to keep network and CPU usage reasonable.